4everland/Templates/Templates/Liquity Frontend Operators/README.md

 # About Liquity Frontend Operators

 Liquity Frontend Operators is a template built by 4EVERLAND based on [liquity/dev](https://github.com/liquity/dev), designed for fast and easy setup of frontend operators.
-This customizable template allows operators to configure their frontend's name, avatar, and rebate address.
+This customizable template allows operators to configure their frontend's name, avatar, and Kickback address.
 With just a few simple steps, operators can quickly build their frontend and start earning LQTY rewards.
 Additionally, 4EVERLAND offers domain binding and multiple deployment platform options to meet your decentralized customization needs.